LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 biblio-style: bibstyle
 bibliography: bib/switching
 possible-reviewers: Thomas Koelewijn, Matt Winn
 abstract: Successful speech communication often requires selective attention to a target stream in the presence of competing sounds, as well as the ability to switch attention among multiple interlocutors.
-However, auditory attention switching has been shown to negatively affect both target detection accuracy and reaction time [Larson & Lee 2013, J. Acoust.
+However, auditory attention switching has been shown to negatively affect both target detection accuracy and reaction time (Larson & Lee, J. Acoust.
 Soc.
-Am., 134, EL165-171], suggesting that attention switches carry a cognitive cost.
+Am.
+134, EL165–171), suggesting that attention switches carry a cognitive cost.
 One tool for assessing cognitive effort or load is the measurement of pupil diameter.
 Two experiments were conducted to determine whether the pupillary response is sensitive to auditory attention switches.
 In both experiments, pupil dilation, target detection sensitivity, and reaction time were measured during a task requiring listeners to either maintain or switch attention between two concurrent speech streams.
 Task difficulty was modulated to explore its effect on the pupillary response during attention switching tasks.
-In Experiment 1, spatially distinct stimuli were manipulated by simulating reverberation (affecting the integrity of temporal segregation cues), and target/masker gender match was also manipulated.
-In Experiment 2, non-spatial stimuli separable by talker voice quality and pitch were manipulated by spectral degradation, and the duration of the mid-trial switch gap was varied.
+In Experiment 1, spatially distinct stimuli were degraded by simulating reverberation (affecting the across-time streaming cues), and target/masker talker gender match was also manipulated.
+In Experiment 2, non-spatial stimuli separable by talker voice quality and pitch were degraded by noise vocoding, and the duration of the mid-trial switch gap was varied.
 Pupil responses showed greater dilation on trials requiring switching attention between talkers, beginning as soon as the pre-trial maintain/switch cue was heard; thus both preparation and switching of attention are types of mental effort reflected in the pupillary response.
-Furthermore, while the stimulus manipulations had an effect on behavioral performance, the pupillary response was affected only by the top-down attentional task.
+Meanwhile, stimulus degradation affected behavioral performance but had no effect on the pupillary response.
 ---
 <!-- 43.66.Qp Localization of sound sources -->
 <!-- 43.71.An Models and theories of speech perception (see also 43.66.Ba) -->